Buyer Database · Streaming Platform · Updated

 Market context

-Fubo's defining story right now is structural, not acquisitional.
-Disney has completed its transaction to become a 70% majority shareholder in Fubo and has merged the platform with Hulu + Live TV, creating what is reported as the sixth largest pay TV company in the US.
-The combined entity carries 6.2 million subscribers in North America and will trade publicly under the Fubo name.
-Co-founder and CEO David Gandler leads the merged operation, while board chair Andy Bird guides strategic direction.
-The two services, Fubo and Hulu + Live TV, continue to be available as separate consumer offerings.
-Separately, litigation between Fubo and Disney, Fox, and WBD over the planned Venu Sports streamer has been resolved: a combined payment of US$220 million will go to Fubo, and Disney will provide a US$145 million term loan to Fubo in 2026.
+Fubo's defining story right now is structural transformation.
+Disney has become a 70% majority shareholder, and the company is in the process of merging with Hulu + Live TV to form what is now identified as the sixth largest pay TV company in the US.
+The combined entity carries 6.2 million subscribers in North America and will continue to trade publicly under the Fubo name.
+Co-founder and CEO David Gandler leads the merged operation, with board chair Andy Bird guiding strategic direction.
+A long-running litigation dispute with Disney, Fox, and WBD over the planned Venu Sports streamer has been resolved as part of this transaction, with a combined payment of US$220 million to Fubo and a US$145 million term loan from Disney in 2026.
+Despite the consolidation, both Fubo and Hulu + Live TV will remain available as separate consumer offerings for the time being.

 Common questions about Fubo